 The insight provided, knowledge delivered and understanding transmitted during lectures, seminars and conferences at SOAS is impressive and requires real personal involvement in the topics.

 Our Head of Department Says

 We are a unique community of students and scholars interested in the arts and cultures of Asia, Africa and the Middle East and their global diasporas.
-From performance masquerade in East Africa to the visual cultures of China and Japan; from the archaeology of Morocco to the temples of South East Asia; from the sophisticated book cultures of South Asia and the Middle East to questions of identity in museums, our degree programmes cover a plurality of themes and theoretical approaches.
+From performance masquerade in West Africa to the visual cultures of China and Japan; from the archaeology of Morocco to the temples of South East Asia; from the sophisticated book cultures of South Asia and the Middle East to questions of identity in museums, our degree programmes cover a plurality of themes and theoretical approaches.
 Our location in central London, surrounded by museums, galleries and cultural centres, contributes to an unforgettable student experience.

 The Department of the History of Art and Archaeology is unique in its coverage of the arts, archaeology, architecture and material culture of Asia, Africa and the Middle East from ancient times to the present day.
 No other university in the world offers such a range of teaching or such a concentration of research specialists in these areas.

 The Department is renowned as an alternative voice to Eurocentric art history, challenging the categories often taken for granted in the study of other cultures.
 Conventional distinctions between archaeology and art history, or historical past and present, often dissolve, and the Department is at the forefront in encouraging new approaches attentive to local specificities.

 As part of the School of Arts the Department fosters cross-disciplinary enquiry to explore parallels between artistic and musical aesthetics or the translatability of theoretical approaches developed in media studies.